Iqbal Theba: Career

 In 2009, 2010, and 2013, Theba guest starred in three episodes of NBC's Community as Gobi Nadir, the father of Abed Nadir (played by Danny Pudi).
 He also guest starred on CBS' NCIS in 2012.

 He also was seen on the eighth episode of the eighth season of Hell's Kitchen, attending the 100th dinner service.

 In 2017, Theba voiced Slav in season 2 of Voltron: Legendary Defender.
 Theba played General Umair Zaman, a Pakistani general who stages a military coup, on the HBO comedy series The Brink.

 Glee (2009–15)

 Theba's longest-running role has been as Principal Figgins in the Fox television series Glee.
 Throughout the course of the six seasons, Theba appeared in 58 episodes.

-Although Figgins was initially conceived as white, the Pakistani-American Theba was cast in the role.
+Although Figgins was initially conceived as white, Theba was cast in the role.
 He said playing Figgins entails finding "the right mix of someone who is an authority figure but who is also very insecure about his own strengths as a person."

 In 2012, Theba appeared on the first and ninth episodes of the second season of The Glee Project.